kontainapp/km-demo/mpt-30b-snapshot-cpu/README.md

  * Running on http://127.0.0.1:8080
  * Running on http://172.31.4.32:8080
 ```

-Then, once the service is “ready” to receive traffic, we take a Kontainer-ized “Snapshot” of the service as shown below:
+Once the service is ready to receive traffic, take a Kontain snapshot of the service as shown below.

 ```bash
 # in terminal 2